dev-divi/DiviCorner.art/Texts/A-2022-11-30-Antidote-to-Oppression.md

 date: "2022-11-30"
 ---

-He who has an ear, let him hear!

 This is the beginning of Isaiah 61.
 Isaiah 61 is one of the most revered prophesies in the church.

 > The Spirit of the Lord God is upon Me,